OpenBoon/OpenBoon/applications/wallet/frontend/README.md

 #### Local Mode

-To run a local environment of ZVI Console, you need to build the docker setup (`docker-compose build`) and run it (`docker-compose up`).
+To run a local environment of Boon AI Console, you need to build the docker setup (`docker-compose build`) and run it (`docker-compose up`).
 Refer to the overall `wallet` or `wallet/app` docs for further information.

 Run `npm run dev` to start a local development node server on http://localhost:3000.
 This starts the node.js / next.js SSR development server